Noel Streatfeild: Early life

+Writing career

 Her first children's book was Ballet Shoes, published by J. M. Dent in 1936.
 She recalled, "The story poured off my pen, more or less telling itself ...
 I distrusted what came easily and so despised the book."
 It was a commended runner-up for the inaugural Carnegie Medal from the Library Association, recognising the year's best British children's book, and it launched a successful career in writing for children.
 For her third book and third "Shoes" novel, The Circus Is Coming (later published as Circus Shoes), she won the 1938 Carnegie Medal.

+Her first novel for adults, The Whicharts (1931), is the progenitor of Ballet Shoes.
+Three illegitimate babies are dropped in turn by their father on his lovelorn ex-mistress.
+When he dies in the war, she goes to work in a munitions factory and sends the girls to a rather seedy theatrical school from where two emerge as actress and good time girl (Mamie), and one as a dancer (Daisy).
+The third, Tania, becomes interested in motorcars and 'planes.
+Unlike Ballet Shoes, the book extends into the adulthood of the three girls.

+Streatfeild spoke about her early life and career in an interview for the BBC's Desert Island Discs on 19 January 1976.

 She was appointed an Officer of the Order of the British Empire (OBE) in the 1983 New Year Honours.

 Adaptations

 Aunt Clara was filmed in 1954 with Margaret Rutherford in the title role.

 In 1968 London Weekend Television produced a six-episode serial of The Growing Summer, with Wendy Hiller as Aunt Dymphna.
 It was filmed in Bantry (Bantry House), in Ahakista and near Kilcrohane on the Sheep's Head Peninsula in County Cork, Ireland.

 Thursday's Child was adapted for television by the BBC in 1972.

 Ballet Shoes was made into a 6-episode television series by the BBC in 1975.
 In 2007 it was made into a feature-length film for BBC One.
 A Granada production film, Ballet Shoes, was adapted by the screenwriter Heidi Thomas and starred Emilia Fox as Sylvia Brown, Victoria Wood as Nana, Emma Watson as Pauline Fossil, Yasmin Paige as Petrova Fossil, Lucy Boynton as Posy Fossil and Richard Griffiths as Great Uncle Matthew.

 Ballet Shoes was adapted by Kendall Feaver for the stage in 2024, opening at the National Theatre in London and returning for a second run in 2025.